hilaryrowe/documentation3/oeeCalculations/roger-calcs.md

 * Shift Aggregation[^2]
 * Absolute Time \(minutes\)

 _**Shift Aggregation**_

 ![](/assets/Screen Shot 2016-08-08 at 2.08.51 PM.png)

-Using this configuration the _Total Expected Run Time_ for the asset is equal to the sum of all the specified shifts for the asset (machine type, line, facility).
+Using this configuration the _Total Expected Run Time_ for the asset is equal to the sum of all the specified shifts.

 _**Absolute Time**_

 ![](/assets/Screen Shot 2016-08-08 at 3.03.15 PM.png)

+You can also configure the _Total Expected Run Time_ for an asset to a specific number of minutes per day of operation.

 **Planned Downtime**

-The other half of the formula is
+The other half of the formula is the pre-planned time that you expect the asset to not be operational.
+This can happen for a number of different reasons including the below:

-Examples of Planned Downtime Reasons:

 * Break Periods
 * Preventative Machine Maintenance